Skip to main content

 Significant Impact Levels for Ozone and Fine Particles

-EPA has finalized the guidance and supporting documents recommending Significant Impact levels (SILs) for ozone and fine particle pollution that may be used in the Prevention of Significant Deterioration (PSD) permitting program.
-SILs have been used in the PSD permitting process for many years to help permit applicants and permitting authorities determine whether proposed construction may be authorized in a Clean Air Act (CAA) permit.
-These improvements will potentially reduce the cost and time for manufacturers to obtain this type of air pollution permit from states, local permitting authorities and EPA.
+In 2018, the EPA finalized the guidance and supporting documents recommending Significant Impact Levels (SILs) for ozone and fine particle pollution that may be used in the Prevention of Significant Deterioration (PSD) permitting program.
+SILs have been used in the PSD permitting process for many years to help permit applicants and permitting authorities determine whether proposed construction may be authorized in a Clear Air Act (CAA) permit.
+The 2018 SILs were developed using a peer-reviewed approach based on the variability in monitored design value data from 2014-2016.

-Please note, a detailed Appendix to the Technical Basis for the EPA's Development of the Significant Impact Thresholds for PM2.5 and Ozone is available.
-If you would like to receive a copy, please contact Chris Owen.
+Please note, a detailed appendix to the 2018 Technical Basis for the EPA’s Development of the Significant Impact Thresholds for PM2.5 and Ozone is available.
+If you would like to receive a copy of this document, please contact Alyssa Piliero.

 • Guidance on Significant Impact Levels for Ozone and Fine Particles in the Prevention of Significant Deterioration Permitting Program (pdf) (547.42 KB)